Week One

 Day #6: Catch-Up and Reflect

-We are leaving space on the weekends for FSNE REC participants to catch up on any topics from the week that you may not have been able to get to and/or to go a bit deeper in your explorations of a particular prompt, topic or materials.
+We are leaving space on the weekends for Challenge participants to catch up on any topics from the week that you may not have been able to get to and/or to go a bit deeper in your explorations of a particular prompt, topic or materials.
 See below for links to all the prompts so far, all of which speak to how we can shift from “me to we” in our thinking, feeling and activity.
-Day #5 – Celebrate Diversity, Embrace Equity, Practice Inclusion Day #4 – Respect Indigeneity and Right Relation
+Day #1 – Embrace Community Day #2 – Embrace Wellbeing and Belonging Day #3 – Embrace

 Day #5: Celebrate Diversity, Embrace Equity, Practice Inclusion